 In 1835 the Hambleton brothers platted the town of Sprucevale around a small grist mill that they recently purchased.
-James Hambleton (1788 – 1869) operated the mill & served on the canal board.
-Charles Hambleton (1790 – 1864) ran the general store & post office.
-Benjamin Hambleton (1786 – 1869) had a saw mill, oil mill, & another general store.
+James Hambleton (1788 – 1869) operated the mill and served on the canal board.
+Charles Hambleton (1790 – 1864) ran the general store and post office.
+Benjamin Hambleton (1786 – 1869) had a saw mill, oil mill, and another general store.
 Issac Hambleton (1802 – 1895) managed a wool factory.
 The Sandy & Beaver Canal was built through town but was badly damaged when the local reservoir broke in 1852.
-It lost funding & maintenance as railroads in nearby towns had taken over the shipping industry.
-With no railroad & a dilapidated canal, Sprucevale’s days were numbered.
-The town had over a dozen homes & twenty families at one time, but there were only a few left by the end of 1870.
+It lost funding and maintenance as railroads in nearby towns had taken over the shipping industry.
+With no railroad and a dilapidated canal, Sprucevale’s days were numbered.
+The town had over a dozen homes and 20 families at one time, but there were only a few left by the end of 1870.

-However, there was still a need for a post office for to serve the surrounding area.
+However, there was still a need for a post office to serve the surrounding area.
 An office opened in 1871 with William Huddleston (1825 – 1908) from Beaver County, Pennsylvania as the postmaster.
-He married Hannah (Smith) Huddleston (1825 – 1899) of Sprucevale in 1850 & they owned a farm across the road from the mill on the north side of Little Beaver Creek.
+He married Hannah (Smith) Huddleston (1825 – 1899) of Sprucevale in 1850 and they owned a farm across the road from the mill on the north side of Little Beaver Creek.
 Hannah was buried with her maiden family in Clarkson Cemetery 3 miles north of town on the west side of Sprucevale Rd in Middleton Township.
-William later moved out of the state & was buried with descendants in Viola Cemetery on the west side of US 67 in Mercer County, Illinois.
-Although Sprucevale is a ghost town, it is also still considered to be a populated place for census purposes.
+William later moved out of the state and was buried with descendants in Viola Cemetery on the west side of US 67 in Mercer County, Illinois.
+Although Sprucevale is a ghost town, it’s still considered to be a populated place for census purposes.

-Canal lock #41, also known as Gretchen’s Lock, sits along the banks of Little Beaver Creek approximately a half mile west of Sprucevale Rd & is supposedly haunted by a girl named Gretchen Gill who died of malaria in Sprucevale.
+Canal lock #41, also known as Gretchen’s Lock, sits along the banks of Little Beaver Creek approximately a half mile west of Sprucevale Rd and is supposedly haunted by a girl named Gretchen Gill who died of malaria in Sprucevale.
 Her father, E. H. Gill, was an engineer of the Sandy & Beaver Canal.
 Gretchen’s death reportedly happened on August 12, 1838.
 The bridge over Little Beaver Creek on Spurcevale Rd is said to be haunted by Esther Hale, a bride to be whose groom took off the day before the wedding.
-As the story goes, Esther was found dead in her home a few months later still wearing her wedding dress & she can occasionally be seen at the bridge dressed in her wedding attire.
+As the story goes, Esther was found dead in her home a few months later still wearing her wedding dress and she can occasionally be seen at the bridge dressed in her wedding attire.
+The bridge has been replaced several times since the origin of the story, also from the late 1830s.
 Many details concerning both of the legends are continually in dispute.

-Echo Dell Rd in Beaver Creek State Park is also the site of Gaston’s Mill which has been restored & opened to the public along with a few other old buildings.
-The Hambleton’s Mill was in extreme disrepair & was restored in the 1970s.
+Echo Dell Rd in Beaver Creek State Park is also the site of Gaston’s Mill which has been restored and opened to the public along with a few other old buildings.
+The Hambleton Mill was in extreme disrepair and was restored in the 1970s.
 It’s is an impressive sight to see on Sprucevale Rd just north of Beaver Creek.
 Ohio Historical Marker #10 – 15 is about 1/2 mile north of the mill.
-It marks the spot where gangster Charles Arthur “Pretty Boy” Floyd met his demise in 1934 when he encountered a large group of federal agents & local police just 3 months after being declared “public enemy #1” by J. Edgar Hoover.
+It marks the spot where gangster Charles Arthur “Pretty Boy” Floyd met his demise in 1934 when he encountered a large group of federal agents and local police just 3 months after being declared “public enemy #1” by J. Edgar Hoover.

-Vinton Furnace, OH – (1854 – 1883 coal mining & iron furnace town abandoned when production stopped)
+Vinton Furnace, OH – (1854 – 1883 coal mining and iron furnace town abandoned when production stopped)

 Classification: ghost town

-Location: Elk & Madison Townships, Vinton County – On hiking trails off of Stone Quarry Rd
+Location: Elk and Madison Townships, Vinton County – On hiking trails off of Stone Quarry Rd

 GPS Coordinates: 39.218200, -82.408200

-The train station was on the Marietta & Cincinnati Railroad (later bought by the B & O) was northwest of the furnace on Vinton Station Rd at the intersection of US 50.
-There was also another general store & a blacksmith shop at that intersection.
+The train station on the Marietta & Cincinnati Railroad (later bought by the B&O) was northwest of the furnace on Vinton Station Rd at the intersection of US 50.
+There was also another general store and a blacksmith shop at that intersection.
 The railroad had a switch that ran southeast from Vinton Station to the furnace site.
-Part of the furnace, coke ovens, & the engine house foundation are still visible.
-The coke ovens were built in Belgium & only installed in a few furnaces around the world.
+Part of the furnace, coke ovens, and the engine house foundation are still visible.
+The coke ovens were built in Belgium and only installed in a few furnaces around the world.
 They were made to produce coke fuel out of coal for smelting iron in the furnace better.
-Unfortunately the coke didn’t burn well & production costs ended up being part of the company’s demise.
+Unfortunately the coke didn’t burn well and production costs ended up being part of the company’s demise.

 Classification: ghost town